 Save for the application for the arrest, no original documents are required.
-For the time being, no documents can be filed electronically.
-Nevertheless, implementation of electronical system is under way and should be available in near future.
-No documents require notarisation and/or apostille (for the purpose of arrest of the ship).
+All documents can be filed electronically.
+No documents require notarisation or apostille (for the purpose of arrest of the ship).

 16. Will your Courts accept jurisdiction over the substantive claim once a vessel has been arrested?